cedadev/ESGF-Architecture/roadmap/roadmap.md

 - **T7.2** User can analyse the data in a Jupyter Notebook on JASMIN
 - **T7.3** User can analyse the data on an interactive analysis node on JASMIN
 - **T7.4** User can analyse the data on batch compute (LOTUS) on JASMIN
+- **T7.5** Support EGI-checkin and Globus Authentication
+- **T7.6** Identify demonstrable scenario that is useful to climate scientists

 ### *Acceptance criteria*